-If burner gauze assembly and ionisation electrode have been replaced, also clean fan unit, gas/air channel and Venturi extension.
+If the burner gauze assembly and ionisation electrode or ignition/monitoring electrode have been replaced, also clean the fan unit, gas/air channel and Venturi extension.

 Gas supply insufficient during calibration.
 Contaminated or insufficiently sized gas line.

 - Test static gas pressure and gas flow pressure. - Check that on-site gas line and gas flow switch are correctly sized. - Visually inspect gas solenoid valve inlet and strainer on the inlet side for contamination.